luzritacco/AWS-Own-Network-lab/README.md

 <h3 align="center"> AWS setting Newtok Steps:</h3>

-- setup an Amazon Web Service Account
+- Setup an Amazon Web Service Account
 - Setup AWS IAM user with MFA
 - Build a VPC with a Single Public Subnet
 - Create a Security Group that allows either RDP or ssh from your home IP